Why your feedback matters

 What we've heard

 From our latest surveys, three themes emerged.
 First, you are interested in even more features in our UX.
-Second, you would like more extensions with enhanced functionality so that you can integrate Anaplan with your existing systems.
-Third, you would like more flexibility in our pricing models.
+Second, you would like a more intuitive modeling experience and more integrations between Anaplan and other systems you use.
+Third, you would like more flexibility with user and workspace licensing.
 Thank you for this feedback - we hear you.

 What we're doing